 There are three primary strategies that have been proposed so far.
 The first and last work for all persons while the second works only for persons 70 ½ or older in 2018.

 Bunching has been a strategy available for years but it has been less important in the past, before the new tax code and its much higher standard deduction.
-Now, bunching is likely to become a more common strategy.
+Now, bunching is likely to become a more common strategy, at least among those with the financial liquidity to use it.

-Anyone could do a form of bunching by doubling charitable donations one year and eliminating charitable donations every other year, but that would produce chaotic accounting, budgeting and financial difficulties for charities.
+Anyone can bunch by, for example, doubling charitable donations one year and eliminating charitable donations the next year.
+No charity will recommend that, however, because that would produce chaotic accounting, budgeting and financial difficulties for charities.

 A more effective and helpful form of bunching uses a Donor Advised Fund (DAF) such as the DAF you can establish through The Idlewild Foundation and the National Christian Foundation.
 And you need to understand how to use it effectively.